RTD Sensors - Platinum Resistance Thermometer (RTD, PRT, Pt100 Sensors)

 RTD Element

-The sensing part of an RTD sensor.
-Usually a suspended wire wound coil of Platinum wire within a ceramic cylinder or a Platinum film deposited on a substrate.
-Can be Pt100, Pt1000 or Cu.
+The sensing part of an RTD probe.
+Usually a suspended wire wound coil of Platinum wire within a ceramic cylinder or a Platinum thin film deposited on a substratem inside a stainless steel sheath.
+Can be Pt100, Pt1000 or Cu and occassionally nickel and either simplex or duplex.
+Usually available in class B or class A resistance tolerance according to the IEC60751 standards.
+Higher accuracy elements are also common and referred to as 1/3, 1/5 and 1/10 elements.

 Fundamental Interval